 Bacterial biofilms are microbial accretions, enclosed in a self-produced polymeric extracellular matrix [1], which adhere to inert or living surfaces.
 A biofilm gives the individual cells a range of competitive advantages, such as increased resistance to chemical attack.
-Since the popularisation in the mid 1600s of the light microscope as a tool to study problems in biology [2, 3], observations of groups of bacteria on surfaces have been amply documented [4], most notably by van Leeuwenhoek in his dental plaque [5].
-Yet, it is only in the last few decades with the development of new genetic and molecular techniques that the complexity of these communities has been appreciated and biofilm formation has been recognised as a regulated developmental process in its own right [6, 7].
+Since the popularization in the mid 1600s of the light microscope as a tool to study problems in biology [2,3], observations of groups of bacteria on surfaces have been amply documented [4], most notably by van Leeuwenhoek in his dental plaque [5].
+Yet, it is only in the last few decades with the development of new genetic and molecular techniques that the complexity of these communities has been appreciated and biofilm formation has been recognized as a regulated developmental process in its own right [6,7].

 Biofilm formation is common across a wide range of organisms in the archaeal and bacterial domains of life, on almost all types of surfaces [8].
-Cells attach to a surface and form micro-colonies through clonal growth.
-These then grow and colonise their surroundings through twitching motility [1].
+Cells attach to a surface and form microcolonies through clonal growth.
+These then grow and colonize their surroundings through mechanisms such as twitching motility [1].
 A central research focus has been understanding these growth dynamics.
-Building on important work on osmotically-driven spreading [9], a biofilm has often been modelled as a viscous, Newtonian fluid mixture (nutrient rich water and biomass), neglecting the matrix elasticity.
+Building on important work on osmotically driven spreading [9], a biofilm has often been modeled as a viscous, Newtonian fluid mixture (nutrient rich water and biomass), neglecting the matrix elasticity.
 The effects of surface tension [10], osmotic pressure [11], and the interplay between nutrients, cell growth, and electrical signaling in response to metabolic stress have all been studied recently [12].

-While previous analyses have focused on the experimentally tractable cases of unconfined and unsubmerged biofilms [9-12], they do not accurately reflect the conditions in which many biofilms grow; they thrive in confined micro-spaces [13] between flexible elastic boundaries such as vessel walls or soil pores [14], and indeed in the human body, where they account for over 80% of microbial infections [15].
-Biofilms are difficult to treat with antibiotics, being thousands of times more resistant than the constituent microorganisms in isolation [16] due to a range of mechanical and biological processes [17, 18].
-The recent rapid growth in the use of implantable biomedical devices (stents, catheters, and cardiac implants) has brought with it a large increase in associated biofilm infections [19] since artificial surfaces require much smaller bacterial loads for colonisation than the corresponding volume of native tissue ($\approx 10^{-4}$ as much [20]).
+While previous analyses have focused on the experimentally tractable cases of unconfined and unsubmerged biofilms [9-12], they do not accurately reflect the conditions in which many biofilms grow; they thrive in confined microspaces [13] between flexible elastic boundaries such as vessel walls or soil pores [14], and indeed in the human body, where they account for over 80% of microbial infections [15].
+Biofilms are difficult to treat with antibiotics, being thousands of times more resistant than planktonic cultures [16] due to a range of mechanical and biological processes [17,18].
+The recent rapid growth in the use of implantable biomedical devices (stents, catheters, and cardiac implants) has brought with it a large increase in associated biofilm infections [19] since artificial surfaces require much smaller bacterial loads for colonization than the corresponding volume of native tissue ($\approx 10^{-4}$ as much [20]).

-Here we develop the simplest model for a confined biofilm, using a poroelastic framework to obtain a system of equations describing its expansion dynamics.
+Here, we develop the simplest model for a confined biofilm, using a poroelastic framework to obtain a system of equations describing its expansion dynamics.
 We find an analytic similarity solution for the biofilm height and radius, together with the vertically averaged biomass volume fraction.
-Consistent with experimental observations on growing Bacillus subtilis biofilms described here, unlike unconfined biofilms whose radius grows exponentially, the balance between elastic stresses and osmotic pressure difference across the interface implies an additional possible growth regime where within a shal-
+Consistent with experimental observations on growing Bacillus subtilis biofilms described here, unlike unconfined biofilms whose radius grows exponentially, the balance between elastic stresses and osmotic pressure difference across the interface implies an additional possible growth regime where within a shallow layer lubrication assumption, confined biofilms have a maximum radius at long times.
+The transition between regimes is governed by the Poisson's ratio of the matrix.